 We Are Here to Serve You from Bail Hearing to Jury Trial

-Felony Defense Representation in Carlsbad, Oceanside, Poway, Rancho Bernardo, San Marcos, and Vista
+Defending those facing Felony Charges in Carlsbad, Oceanside, Poway, Rancho Bernardo, San Marcos, and Vista

 A criminal offense may be charged as a misdemeanor or felony, depending on the nature of the act and other aggravating circumstances.
 A misdemeanor carries a punishment of up to a year in jail, while a felony can lead to more than one year of incarceration.

 You must make every effort to avoid a felony conviction.
 With a permanent criminal record, convicted felons have a much harder time securing housing and employment opportunities.
 It is in your best interest to have a strong legal advocate fighting for you throughout the legal process.
 At Sterger Law Group, we listen to our clients and are committed to representing the little guy.
 No matter what you have been charged with, we can provide the aggressive and attentive legal support you deserve.
-We recognize what is at stake in these cases and will leverage the full extent of our experience, skills, and resources to pursue a favorable outcome.
+Our felony defense attorneys in Escondido recognize what is at stake in these cases and will leverage the full extent of our experience, skills, and resources to pursue a favorable outcome.

-If you have been charged with a felony, call (760) 280-7900 or contact us online to schedule a free initial consultation.
+Have you been charged with a felony?
+Call Sterger Law Group today at (760) 280-7900 or contact us online to schedule a consultation with our felony defense lawyer in Escondido.
 Flexible payment options are available, and we offer our legal services in English and Spanish.

 How Do Wobbler Offenses Work in California?